 Boyne Falls, MI 49713

 Boyne Mountain is definitely a destination resort as it is approximately 5 hours from Chicagoland, but still, closer than traveling to Colorado or Utah!
-Boyne has everything from beginner to expert runs spanning 415 skiable acres including 60 trails, with the activities of cross country skiing, snow shoeing, fat tire snow biking, tubing, horseback riding, ice skating, snow groomer rides, ziplining and more!
+Boyne has everything from beginner to expert runs spanning 415 skiable acres including 60 trails, with the activities of cross country skiing, snow shoeing, fat tire snow biking, tubing, horseback riding, ice skating, sno-go bike rides, groomer rides, ziplining and more!
 The resort also features Avalanche Bay, an indoor water park open year-round, and a spa.
 Information on lift tickets, rentals, and lessons can be found on the website.

 Wisconsin Skiing and Snowboarding